eXponential FAmily Dynamical Systems (XFADS): Large-scale nonlinear Gaussian state-space modeling: Background

 Variational inference makes it possible to accomplish these goals in a harmonious way.
-The variational expectation maximization (vEM) algorithm would proceed by maximizing a lower bound to the log-marginal likelihood -- the evidence lower bound (ELBO) -- with respect to the parameters of an approximate posterior, $q(\vz_{1:T}) \approx p(\vz_{1:T}\mid \vy_{1:T})$; then, with parameters of the variational approximation fixed, the ELBO is maximized with respect to the parameters of the generative model~\citep{turner_problems_vEM}.
-For large scale problems, vEM may be slow as a result of having to fully optimize for the parameters of the approximate posterior before taking gradient steps on parameters of the generative model.
-For that reason, the variational autoencoding (VAE) may be better suited for large scale problems for its ability to simultaneous learn the parameters of the generative model and an inference network -- an expressive parametric function mapping data to parameters of a posterior approximation~\citep{kingma2014adam,rezende2014stochastic}.
+The variational expectation maximization (vEM) algorithm iterates two steps: first, we maximize a lower bound to the log-marginal likelihood -- the ELBO -- with respect to the parameters of an approximate posterior, $q(\vz_{1:T}) \approx p(\vz_{1:T}\mid \vy_{1:T})$; then, with the approximate posterior fixed, the ELBO is maximized with respect to parameters of the generative model~\cite{turner_problems_vEM}.
+For large scale problems, vEM can be slow due to the need to fully optimize the variational parameters before taking gradient steps on parameters of the generative model.
+Therefore, the variational autoencoder (VAE) is better suited for large scale problems for its ability to simultaneous learn the generative model and inference network -- an expressive parametric function that maps data to the parameters of approximate posterior~\cite{kingma2014adam,rezende2014stochastic}.

-\textbf{Model specifications.} Given the utility and widespread use of Gaussian dynamical system models, we focus on models where the dynamics are defined as,
+\textbf{Model specifications.} Although our approach is applicable to any exponential family state-space process, given their ubiquity, we focus on dynamical systems driven by Gaussian noise so that,

-where $\vm_{\priorHypers}(\cdot)$ might be a highly nonlinear neural network function with learnable parameters $\priorHypers$, and $\vQ$ is a learnable diagonal (or specially structured in a way that enables efficient linear algebraic operations) state-noise covariance matrix.
-Given the useful properties of exponential family distributions~\citep{Wainwright2008,diaconis1979conjugate,seeger_ep_exponential_family_05,khan_cvi_17}, especially in the context of variational inference, it will often be useful to write the prior dynamics in their exponential family representation,
+where $\vm_{\priorHypers}:\reals^L \to \reals^L$ might be a nonlinear neural network function with learnable parameters $\priorHypers$, and $\vQ_{\priorHypers} \in \reals^{L\times L}$ is a learnable state-noise covariance matrix.
+Given the favorable properties of exponential family distributions~\cite{Wainwright2008,diaconis1979conjugate,seeger_ep_exponential_family_05,khan_cvi_17}, especially in the context of variational inference, we write the prior dynamics in their exponential family representation (natural parameter form),